The kerman in the fairing will still be calculated resistance

 The kerman in the fairing or Service bay will still be calculated resistance even if the kerman is sitting on a chair.

-#1 Updated by jclovis3 over 1 year ago
+#1 Updated by jclovis3 about 3 years ago

 There are a lot of objects that will continue to have resistance if you move them into another object.
 The unreal ability to overlap tanks, engines, and just about any other object does not make one object lie inside the other for wind drag calculations.
 You will see this if you try to push parts into the skin of the ship and zoom in to watch the wind drag during flight.